 Longing for The Great Replacement

 Another group of people accepts the demographic reality of the “Great Replacement”.
-However, they welcome these changes instead of seeing them as a great tragedy.
+However, they welcome these changes as a means to increase the “diversity” of European societies.

 Consider the following two citations from leftist German politicians.

 The first of these is from the German Green Party politician Stefanie von Berg.
 She said this in 2015 at the Parliament of the city-state Hamburg: